Mr. Chris Myers, Principal

-Mr. Myers graduated from the University of Tennessee, Knoxville, in 1997 with a B.A. in History and earned his Social Studies/Secondary Education certification from Millersville University in 1998.
-Mr. Myers entered the teaching profession in the fall of 1998 at Salisbury High School, where he taught and coached until 2013.
-In 2013, Mr. Myers earned his Master of School Administration from the University of North Carolina at Charlotte.
-Mr. Myers served as Assistant Principal of Instruction at Hickory Ridge High School from 2013 until the spring of 2016, when he left to become Principal of Northwest Cabarrus High School.
+I graduated from the University of Tennessee, Knoxville, with a B.A. in History and earned my Social Studies/Secondary Education certification from Millersville University.
+I spent fifteen years teaching and coaching before I earned my Master of School Administration from the University of North Carolina at Charlotte.
+I served as an Assistant Principal of Instruction for two plus years, before I was named principal of NCHS in spring 2016.

 Student Last Names A-G

 Greetings!
-I am very excited to join the NCHS team!
+I am very proud to be a member of the NCHS team!
 I am a native of Cabarrus County who graduated from Mt.
 Pleasant High School in 1995.
 After high school, I attended the University of North Carolina at Chapel Hill where I received a BA in History in 1999.
 After graduation, I worked for four years as a Personal Banker at Centura Bank, now known as PNC Bank, before returning to UNC-CH to get a Master's in Secondary Social Studies Education.
 I spent a year as a full-time substitute teacher in the Winston-Salem/Forsyth County public school system before finally finding a permanent position at Gray Stone Day School, which is located on the campus of Pfeiffer University in Stanly County.
 After ten years of teaching and coaching tennis at Gray Stone, I accepted a position at JN Fries Magnet School as a 7th/8th Grade Social Studies teacher in the International Baccalaureate Middle Years Program.
-Since joining Cabarrus County Schools, I have completed the CCS Leadership Cohort IV and have received my second Master's in Educational Leadership as a member of the Leadership Academy at High Point University, which was funded by a special grant provided by the North Carolina General Assembly.
-I am happily married to my wife, Carolina, who is from Costa Rica, and we have two wonderful children, Gael, who is four, and Julieta, who is one year old.
+Since joining Cabarrus County Schools, I have completed the CCS Leadership Cohort IV and have received my second Master's in Educational Leadership as a member of the Leadership Academy at High Point University.
+I am happily married to my wife, Carolina, who is from Costa Rica, and we have two wonderful children, Gael and Julieta.
 Obviously, I am a huge Tarheels fan, and I have been a lifelong Cubs fan as well.
-In my spare time I like to exercise, read, watch sports and go to minor league baseball games.
-I will be the administrator for students with the last name of O - Z, and my duties also include buses and textbooks.
+In my spare time I like to exercise, read, watch sports, and go to minor league baseball games.
+I will be the administrator for students with last names beginning O - Z, and my duties also include facilities and rentals, College Board/AP Testing, and I am the Administrative Liaison for the Science, EC, and CTE departments.
 I look forward to working with all of you so that together we value, teach, and empower each student in a culture of educational excellence!
-Go Trojans!!!.
+Go Trojans!!!